-Hennepin Avenue United Methodist Church is home to an electic mix of music, including concerts by local and visiting artists, as well as choirs for members and friends of all ages.
+We are home to an eclectic mix of music, including concerts by local and visiting artists, as well as choirs for members and friends of all ages.
 Find your fit in one of our ensembles, or as a member of those gathered to share in the beautiful gift of music.
-Contact Bill Mathis for more information.

 A Joyful Uproar (Summer Music)

-In the summer (dates vary each year) we hold a 1-week musical time for children entering grades 1-6.
-Meeting 8:30-noon each morning Monday-Friday, our kids get to experience Orff-Schulwerk, handbells, and choir (an hour of each) under the expert leadership of staff and volunteer teachers.
-Call Bill Mathis for more information.
+Join your friends for a one-week musical camp for children entering grades 1-6.
+Meeting 8:30 AM-12:00 PM each morning Monday-Friday, our kids get to experience Orff-Schulwerk, handbells, and choir (an hour of each) under the expert leadership of staff and volunteer teachers.
+Stay tuned for the 2017 date.

-Known for many years as one of the premiere music ensembles in Twin Cities churches, we lead in worship 9 months of the year.
-Our worship repertoire ranges from chant to brand new, and our main goal is bringing individuals into an experience of God’s presence.
-We give several concerts each year, singing major works of the choral/orchestral literature, both old and new.
-We rehearse on Wednesday evenings from 7:30-9:30, and membership is open to all.
-Call Bill Mathis to set up an interview.
+Known as one of the premiere music ensembles in Twin Cities churches, the Sanctuary Choir leads in worship nine months of the year.
+Its worship repertoire has many ranges, with the main goal being that individuals experience God’s presence.
+The choir gives several concerts each year, singing major works of the choral/orchestral literature, both old and new.
+Rehearsals are on Wednesday evenings from 7:30-9:30 PM.
+Membership is open to all.
+Call Bill Mathis for an interview.

-During the summer months, our worship music leadership mode becomes more informal, and many members of the Sanctuary Choir are away; others join the fun on a week-to-week basis.
-Rehearsals are Sunday mornings before the service.
-Contact Bill Mathis for more information.
+During the summer months, our worship music leadership mode is more informal.
+Join the fun on a week-to-week basis.
+Rehearsals are Sunday mornings before the 10:00 AM service.

 Hennepin Chamber Singers

-This an auditioned ensemble of about 20 singers, meeting weekly and performing at non-Sunday morning events.
-We give concerts both at our church and around the community, as well as Christmas Eve and a few other worship services.
+This is an auditioned ensemble of about 20 singers, meeting weekly and performing at non-Sunday morning events.
+The Chamber Singers give concerts at our church and around the community.
 Membership is by audition as openings occur.

-This is an ad hoc, self-directed group that operates in coordination with the Pastoral Care team at church.
-We make up small ensembles to sing in hospital rooms, hospice centers, and at bedsides to bring comfort.
+This is a self-directed group that operates in coordination with the Pastoral Care team, creating small ensembles to sing in hospital rooms, hospice centers, and at bedsides to bring comfort.
 For more information, call Ginny Roach at 651-636-3379.

 Ensembles at Hennepin